Kingdom Hearts Coded: Characters

 The main protagonist and sole player character of the game is an artificially intelligent virtual avatar of Sora, occasionally referred to in-game as "Data-Sora", created from the data from Jiminy's journal entries.
 Because the game's setting is based on the first game, Data-Sora resembles the original Sora in his attire from the same game.
 Three other original Kingdom Hearts characters—Riku, Naminé, and Roxas—similarly appear as virtual avatars.
 Like previous Kingdom Hearts titles, coded features numerous Disney and Final Fantasy characters who have appeared in the first game.
-Some characters include King Mickey Mouse, Pluto, Jiminy Cricket, Donald Duck, and Goofy, the latter two of whom appear as computer-controlled partners of Sora in one of the game's levels.
+Some characters include King Mickey, Pluto, Jiminy Cricket, Donald Duck, and Goofy, the latter two of whom appear as computer-controlled partners of Sora in one of the game's levels.
 The main antagonists of the game are software bugs that corrupt the data of Jiminy's journal and Heartless that Sora encounters in the first game.
 Recurring series antagonists Maleficent and Pete also appear.

 Story

 Jiminy Cricket organizes his journals chronicling Sora's journeys when he discovers a line he does not remember writing: "We must return to free them from their torment."
-(Note: Rewritten as "Their hurting will be mended when you return to end it" in Re:coded.)
-King Mickey Mouse digitizes the contents of the journal to investigate the message, only to find the datascape has been corrupted with Heartless as well as bugs which take the form of red-and-black blocks.
+(Note: Rewritten as "Their hurting will be mended when you return to end it" in Re:coded) King Mickey digitizes the contents of the journal to investigate the message, only to find the datascape has been corrupted with bugs that take the form of red-and-black blocks.
 Mickey creates a virtual Sora named "Data-Sora" to guide him through the datascape's multiple worlds and debug the journal by destroying the blocks and digitized Heartless that appear.

-While this happens, Mickey, Donald Duck, Goofy, and Jiminy are imported into the datascape by an avatar of the journal's uncorrupted data, which takes the form of a virtual Riku, to assist Sora in debugging the journal.
+While this happens, Mickey, Donald, Goofy, and Jiminy are imported into the datascape by an avatar of the journal's uncorrupted data, which takes the form of a virtual Riku, to assist Sora in debugging the journal.
 They discover that Pete and Maleficent have also entered the datascape to use it in their latest attempt at world domination.
 After Sora makes significant headway into his mission, Maleficent destroys his Keyblade and kidnaps Riku, but he continues through the datascape with the help of Donald and Goofy until he regains the ability to conjure the Keyblade.

 Atop Hollow Bastion, Pete infects Riku's code with bugs and forces him to fight Sora, endangering the datascape.
 Seeing no alternative, Sora chooses to debug Riku from inside, which would cause everything in the datascape to reset, including his own memories.
 The debugging process also activates the bug responsible for the data's corruption, which takes the form of Sora's Heartless.
 Sora destroys the bug while Mickey and the others are returned to their world by Riku before the reset occurs.